 What is presbycusis?

-There may be many causes for presbycusis.
-But it most often happens because of age-related changes in the following areas:
+There may be many causes for age-related hearing loss.
+It most often occurs because of changes in the following areas:

-Some health problems, such as vascular disease, high blood pressure, or diabetes
+- Some health conditions, such as heart disease or diabetes

 Each person’s symptoms may vary.
 Some of the most common symptoms include:

 - Other people’s speech sounds mumbled or slurred